lawik/notes/Talk - Let me introduce Elixir, your entire web stack.md

 ## Actor model, supervision trees & more

 We have no time to cover the fundamentals of how Erlang achieves reliability.
 Suffice to say it has a very significant and well-respected legacy.

+The debate is whether the nine nines are really a truthful representation of Ericsson's AXD301 and its reliability or a mere 5 nines is more accurate.
+You know 5.2 minutes of downtime per year.

-Look up Supervision trees for a start.
-Elixir inherits that foundation and uses it for everything.
+If you want to understand the resiliency model, look up Supervision trees for a start.
+Elixir inherits this foundation and uses it for everything.
 It is a fundamental part of the language and runtime.

-If you are curious I can direct you to my Unpacking Elixir blog series that covers a lot of it.
+I can also direct you to my Unpacking Elixir blog series that covers a lot of this ground.

 ## Phoenix - The Web Framework